Bellingham, Washington

+The population was 91,482 at the 2020 census, and estimated to be 94,720 in 2023.
+It is the site of Western Washington University, Bellingham International Airport, and the southern terminus of the Alaska Marine Highway.
+Bellingham is the northernmost city with a population of more than 90,000 people in the contiguous United States.

+The area around Bellingham Bay, named in 1792 by George Vancouver, is the ancestral home of several Coast Salish groups.
+European settlement in modern-day Bellingham began in the 1850s and several coal mining towns grew in later years.
+The city of Bellingham was incorporated in 1903 through the consolidation of several settlements, among them Fairhaven.
+Local industries shifted away from coal in the mid-20th century; the industrial areas on the Bellingham waterfront have undergone redevelopment into a mixed-use neighborhood since the 2000s.

 History

-Bellingham is the homeland of Coast Salish peoples of the Lummi (or Lhaq'temish) People and neighboring tribes.
-People of Lummi ancestry continue to live in and around Bellingham Bay, particularly on the nearby Lummi Nation reservation.
+Bellingham has been inhabited by Indigenous peoples for millennia.
+The city of Bellingham and its surrounding area is the intersection of the territories of many Coast Salishan peoples.
+The Lummi, Nooksack, Samish, and Nuwhaha in particular fished in Bellingham Bay and shared the hunting and gathering grounds in the nearby forests and prairies.
+Indigenous people continue to live in and around Bellingham, particularly the Lummi, who have a reservation directly west of the city.

+The modern city of Bellingham, incorporated in 1903, consolidated four settlements: Bellingham, Whatcom, Fairhaven, and Sehome.
+It takes its name from Bellingham Bay, named by George Vancouver in 1792, for Sir William Bellingham.

 The first European immigrants reached the area about 1852 when Henry Roeder and Russel Peabody set up a lumber mill at Whatcom, now the northern part of Bellingham.
 Lumber cutting and milling continues to the present in Whatcom county.
 At about the same time, Dan Harris arrived, claiming a homestead along Padden Creek, and after acquiring surrounding properties, platted the town of Fairhaven in 1883.
 In 1858, the Fraser Canyon Gold Rush caused a short lived population growth that established the community.

 Coal was mined in the Bellingham Bay area from the mid-19th to the mid-20th centuries starting when Henry Roeder's agents discovered coal south of Whatcom Creek, in an area called Sehome, now downtown Bellingham, in 1854.
 They sold the coal-bearing land to San Francisco investors who established the Bellingham Bay Coal Company, eventually a subsidiary of the Black Diamond Coal Mining Company.
 After a hundred years of extensive mining beneath present-day Bellingham, the last mine closed in 1955.

 In the early 1890s, three railroad lines arrived, connecting the bay cities to a nationwide market of builders.
 In 1889, Pierre Cornwall and an association of investors formed the Bellingham Bay Improvement Company (BBIC).
 The BBIC invested in several diverse enterprises such as shipping, coal, mining, railroad construction, real estate sales and utilities.
 Even though their dreams of turning the cities by the bay into a Pacific Northwest metropolis never came to fruition, the BBIC made an immense contribution to the economic development of Bellingham.